lucasvieiramay/Yungas-tasks/README.md

 # What will need to do:
 You must create a web application.
-This will be a simple task todo.
+This will be a simple task to do.

 # Scope:
 Create tasks: